 andreahooper <@t> rocketmail.com

-Let me know if I can help further,
+Let me know if you need anything else,

 --- On Wed, 3/3/10, Mauricio Avigdor <bitesizellama <@t> gmail.com> wrote:

 From: Mauricio Avigdor <bitesizellama <@t> gmail.com>

 Subject: Re: [Histonet] IF staining on peritoneal macrophages

 To: "Andrea T. Hooper" <andreahooper <@t> rocketmail.com>, histonet <@t> lists.utsouthwestern.edu

 Jackson lists a couple of FITC-conjugated donkey anti-rat secondaries:

 Do you recognize which is the one you have ben using.

 I have been using Serotec's STAR80F antibody.
 They suggest using 1:10 Normal Mouse Serum in PBS to make the necessary dilutions.
 Is this something you do with the Jackson antibodies as well?
 I've never heard of this technique before.